uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * manages a node
     * allows people to sign up
     * responsible for private data :(
+* Follower
+    * Someone who follows you
+    * Your server will send posts to their inbox
+* Following
-* Follow
+    * Someone you follow
-    * Friend another author and they accept the friend request
-    * They will send their posts to your inbox
+    * Their server will send posts to your inbox
 * Friend
-    * Someone who follows you.
-* True Friend
-    * Bidirectional friendship.
-* Real Friend
-    * True friend
+    * You follow them and they follow you
 * Server
     * a host that hosts authors and vouches for them
 * Restful service